 Herðubreiðarlindir streams are on the edge of the Ódáðahraun lava field, the most extensive lava field in Iceland, stretching over 4,440 km2.

 In my photo above you will see the majestic Mt.
 Herðubreið.
-It is a table mountain, 1682 meters above sea level - and at the top there is a shield volcano crater.
+It is a table mountain, 1682 meters above sea level - and at the top, there is a shield volcano crater.
 This mountain and the surrounding areas, including Herðubreiðarlindir streams, belong to the Herðubreið Nature Reserve, which was declared as a protected area back in 1974.

 Fjalla-Eyvindur and Halla had been apprehended in Sprengisandur and brought to Reykjahlíð at Mývatn, where they were held captive.
 Fjalla-Eyvindur asked to attend mass and fled into the highlands in a massive fog during mass.
 Halla hadn't wanted to go to mass with him and thus he had to leave her behind in Mývatn.

-According to Fjalla-Eyvindur this year of his hiding was the worst he experienced during his years as an outlaw.
+Fjalla-Eyvindur regarded this year of his hiding as being the worst year during his many years as an outlaw.
 Halla wasn't with him, it was dreadfully cold and he didn't have any fire to keep him warm and had to live on raw horse-meat and Angelica roots.

 The shelter is made of rocks by the wall of a rift - only one fathom long and half a fathom wide.
 The ridge beam was made out of the spine of a horse.
 What a place for a human being to live in - alone for a whole winter!
 Fjalla-Eyvindur was able to steal 7-9 horses during this harsh winter, or else he would have starved to death.

-Our next stop was by the small waterfall, Gljúfrasmiður falls, in the glacial river Jökulsá á Fjöllum, which is the second longest river in Iceland (206 km).
+Our next stop was by the small waterfall, Gljúfrasmiður falls, in the glacial river Jökulsá á Fjöllum, which is the second-longest river in Iceland (206 km).

 Erlingur is such a lovely guide.
 He lives in Akureyri and drove from his home-town very early in the morning to pick us up at Mývatn.
 As this tour is a slow tour then we didn't feel rushed in any way during these 11 hours.
 My husband is a magician, so he was entertaining the other passengers on the tour during the long drive through the highlands of Iceland, giving Erlingur a break to focus on his driving.